CyrusKashef/BK_Randomizer/README.txt

 * ROM file must be a Banjo-Kazooie ROM v1.0 NTSC (.z64).
 Other formats are currently not supported.
 Randomizer may work on top of other BK mods, but not guaranteed.
 * Seed, upper bounds, and lower bounds must be positive integers.
 * Python Files, Folders, and GZIP.EXE must be in their original locations with the BK ROM in the main folder.
+* Generating the randomizer settings code and applying it to another's computer will give you similar but slightly wrong settings.
+If this happens, please message GiantJigglypuff3 which settings are improperly setting.
+Please double check with your friend before running the seed.
 * While the processes are running, if Mumbo says there is an error, take a screenshot of the error, generate the randomizer setting code, and send the screenshot, the randomizer setting code, and the seed to GiantJigglypuff3.

 ### Potential Softlocks